aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-wrapper/UsingTheJdbcWrapper.md

 > :exclamation:**NOTE**: The plugins will be initialized and executed in the order they have been specified.

 ### Configuration Profiles
-As an alternative way of loading plugins is to use a configuration profile.
-Users are able to create configuration profiles that specify which plugins the JDBC Wrapper should load.
-Once the profile is created, the [`wrapperProfileName`](#connection-plugin-manager-parameters) parameter can be set to the name of the created profile.
+An alternative way of loading plugins is to use a configuration profile.
+You can create custom configuration profiles that specify which plugins the JDBC Wrapper should load.
+After creating the profile, set the [`wrapperProfileName`](#connection-plugin-manager-parameters) parameter to the name of the created profile.
-Although it's possible to use this method of loading plugins, this will most often be used by those who require custom plugins that cannot be loaded with the [`wrapperPlugins`](#connection-plugin-manager-parameters) parameter.
+Although you can use this method of loading plugins, this method will most often be used by those who require custom plugins that cannot be loaded with the [`wrapperPlugins`](#connection-plugin-manager-parameters) parameter.
-See below for a sample on how to create and set a configuration profile.
+The following example creates and sets a configuration profile:

 ```java
 properties.setProperty("wrapperProfileName", "testProfile");